Hotlines, Helpline, and SafeChat

-- Streetwork Project’s Outreach is operating 7 p.m. – 2 a.m. on the following days: Monday, Tuesday, Thursday, Friday, Saturday, and Sunday.
+- Streetwork Project’s Outreach is operating 7 p.m. – 2 a.m.
+Mondays through Saturdays.

 Trafficking, Immigration, and Shelters

 All Domestic Violence Shelters are operating.
 Please call our Domestic Violence Hotline: 1- 800-621-HOPE (4673)

-Our Anti-Trafficking Program office is working remotely.
-In-person interactions will be extremely limited and arranged by appointment, Mon. – Fri., 9 a.m. – 5 p.m.
+Our Anti-Trafficking Program office is doing limited in-person work by appointment only, Mon. – Fri., 9 a.m. – 5 p.m.
 Please call our Intake Line at (718) 943-8652 or our General Line at (718) 943-8631, and leave a message with your name and a safe way to contact you by phone or email.
-We are checking both lines multiples times a day.
+We are checking both lines multiple times a day.
 All other services continue to be offered remotely.